swhitefi/Comparative_Genomics/day1_afternoon/README.md

 Lets go through our vcf file and try to understand a few vcf specifications and criteria that we can use for filtering low confidence snps.

 ```
-gzip -d Rush_KPC_266__aln_mpileup_raw.vcf.gz
 less Rush_KPC_266__aln_mpileup_raw.vcf
 ```

-VCF format stores a large variety of information and you will find more details about each nomenclature in this [pdf](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=0ahUKEwit35bvktzLAhVHkoMKHe3hAhYQFggdMAA&url=https%3A%2F%2Fsamtools.github.io%2Fhts-specs%2FVCFv4.2.pdf&usg=AFQjCNGFka33WgRmvOfOfp4nSaCzkV95HA&sig2=tPLD6jW5ALombN3ALRiCZg&cad=rja)
+VCF format stores a large variety of information and you can find more details about each nomenclature in this [pdf](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=0ahUKEwit35bvktzLAhVHkoMKHe3hAhYQFggdMAA&url=https%3A%2F%2Fsamtools.github.io%2Fhts-specs%2FVCFv4.2.pdf&usg=AFQjCNGFka33WgRmvOfOfp4nSaCzkV95HA&sig2=tPLD6jW5ALombN3ALRiCZg&cad=rja)

 **2. Variant filtering and processed file generation using GATK and vcftools**

 >i.
 Variant filtering using [GATK](https://www.broadinstitute.org/gatk/guide/tooldocs/org_broadinstitute_gatk_tools_walkers_filters_VariantFiltration.php "GATK Variant Filteration"):

-Now lets filter these variants based on their quality using GATK.

-There are various tools that can you can try for variant filteration such as vcftools, GATK,
+There are various tools that can you can try for variant filteration such as vcftools, GATK, vcfutils.
+Here we will use GATK VariantFiltration utility to filter out low confidence variants.

+Here, the below command will add a 'pass_filter' text in the 7th FILTER column for those variant positions that passed our filtered criteria:
+1. DP: Depth of reads.
+More than 15 reads supporting a variant call at these position.
+2. MQ: Root Mean Square Mapping Quality.
+This provides an estimation of the overall mapping quality of reads supporting a variant call.
+The root mean square is equivalent to the mean of the mapping qualities plus the standard deviation of the mapping qualities.
+3. QUAL stands for phred-scaled quality score for the assertion made in ALT.
+High QUAL scores indicate high confidence calls.
+4. FQ stands for consensus quality.
+A positive value indicates heterozygote and a negative value indicates homozygous.
+In bacterial analysis, this plays an important role in defining if a genes was duplicated in a particular sample.
+We will more about later while visualizing our BAM files in IGV.

+Run this command on raw vcf file Rush_KPC_266__aln_mpileup_raw.vcf.

 ```
 java -jar /scratch/micro612w16_fluxod/shared/bin/GenomeAnalysisTK-3.3-0/GenomeAnalysisTK.jar -T VariantFiltration -R
 /path-to-reference/KPNIH1.fasta -o Rush_KPC_266__filter_gatk.vcf --variant Rush_KPC_266__aln_mpileup_raw.vcf --filterExpression "FQ < 0.025 && MQ > 50 && QUAL > 100 && DP > 15" --filterName pass_filter